UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 * Shared memory only parallelization
 * UMA or NUMA architecture
 * Useful for parallelization on one cluster node
-* Will see MPI next week for across node parallelization
+* MPI next week for inter node parallelization
 * Can write hybrid code with both OpenMP and MPI

 ### About OpenMP